Luo Huining

 Luo Huining (骆惠宁; born 5 October 1954) is a senior member of the Chinese Communist Party who was the director of the Liaison Office of the Central People's Government in Hong Kong between 2020 and 2023.
-A native of Yiwu, Zhejiang, he was previously the Governor, then Party Secretary of Qinghai province before being appointed Party Secretary of Shanxi province.
+A native of Yiwu, Zhejiang, he was previously the Governor, then Party Secretary of Qinghai before being appointed Party Secretary of Shanxi.

 Career

 Luo Huining is a native of his ancestral home of Yiwu, Zhejiang province.
 He was born in Dangtu County, Anhui province.
 He entered the work force in 1970 as a sent-down youth in the countryside of Ma'anshan, and in 1971 became a steel worker at the Maanshan Iron and Steel Company.

 After the Cultural Revolution, in October 1978 Luo was admitted to the Department of Economics at Anhui University, studying Political Economics.
 He joined the Chinese Communist Party (CCP) in March 1982 and graduated in August 1982.

 After university Luo Huining started working for the provincial government of Anhui, rising to the position of Propaganda Chief of the province in 1999.
-He had a brief stint as Communist Party Secretary of Chaohu prefecture from 1998 to 1999.
-He spent the next three years earning a masters degree in management science and engineering the Business School of the Chinese University of Science and Technology and was awarded a doctorate in economics by the People’s University of China in 2003.
+He had a brief stint as Party Secretary of Chaohu prefecture from 1998 to 1999.
+He spent the next three years earning a master's degree in management science and engineering the Business School of the Chinese University of Science and Technology and was awarded a doctorate in economics by the People's University of China in 2003.

 In April 2003 Luo was transferred from Anhui where he grew up, to distant Qinghai to become a Deputy Party Committee Secretary and president of the Party School of the CCP Provincial Committee.
 In January 2010, he was promoted to Governor of Qinghai, succeeding Song Xiuyan.
-In March 2013 he was again promoted to Communist Party Secretary of Qinghai, replacing Qiang Wei who had been transferred to Jiangxi province.
+In March 2013 he was again promoted to Party Secretary of Qinghai, replacing Qiang Wei who had been transferred to Jiangxi province.
 During his term, the party pursued increasingly restrictive controls on a large Tibetan minority.